Pork with prunes is a classic combination; I use pork tenderloin medallions and pair them with a delicious and easy brandy cream sauce.

 Can I use a different cut of pork?

-You can do something similar with everything from pork chops to shoulder steaks but they both need much longer cooking.
-As a result, you will need to cook the pork all of the way through first which will take anywhere between 10 and 30 minutes.
+You can do something similar with everything from pork chops to shoulder steaks, but they both need much longer cooking.
+As a result, you will need to cook the pork all the way through first, which will take anywhere between 10 and 25 minutes (depending on the cut).

 Do I have to use the brandy?